bcdonovan/qe-compiler/docs/variable-lowering.rst

 compiler several transformation steps to reach the MLIR example code above.

-The qss-compiler proceeds as follows: Statements involving OpenQASM 3 variables are lowered to MLIR’s built-in ``memref`` dialect in several steps.
+The qe-compiler proceeds as follows: Statements involving OpenQASM 3 variables are lowered to MLIR’s built-in ``memref`` dialect in several steps.
 The initial MLIR follows the memory semantics of OpenQASM 3.
 Two initial optimizations can remove some variables.
 Finally, variable